 Synchronization Settings (pro mode only)

-Use the Synchronization Settings (from the Settings menu) to establish synchronized information exchange between TimeTo™, Microsoft Outlook, Palm, and other Outlook-compatible devices and applications.
+Use the Synchronization Settings (from the Settings menu) to establish synchronized information exchange between TimeTo™ and Microsoft Outlook ... as well as Google Calendar, Android, and other Outlook-syncable devices and applications.

 For Microsoft Outlook Users